draios/onprem-install-docs/README.md

 -   Review and provide recommendations for backing up your Sysdig data

--   Work with you to ensure our teams are ready to assist you during the install and upgrade process
+-   Work with you to ensure our teams are ready to assist you during the installation and upgrade process

 -   Provide the software for the install